 The first week of June 2020 ignited energy and action.
 On June 2nd, the Minneapolis Public School Board unanimously voted to pass a resolution to terminate the contract with the Minneapolis Police Department for School Resource Officers.
 The next day, the Portland Public Schools Superintendent announced a plan to discontinue police presence in schools.
 That was just the beginning.
 Youth are mobilizing during a pandemic to demand and win #PoliceFreeSchools across the country.

-As fall 2021 grows nearer, New York City is moving forward plans to hire 250 new school cops.
+With the school year underway, New York City is moving forward plans to hire 250 new school cops.
 Join us as we demand #NoNewSchoolCops and, instead, a real commitment to healing-centered schools this year.
 Read on for ways to get involved.

 Check back for opportunities!